 Before she was known as “The Soap-Maker of Correggio” who killed three women and turned their remains into soap and teacakes, Leonarda Cianciulli was a devoted Italian mother who wanted to keep her son safe during World War II.

-During her marriage, she got pregnant 17 times.
-Of the 17 times, three of the pregnancies were lost due to miscarriage, and 10 of the children died in their youth.
+Her story begins at the turn of the 20th century.
+While she was married, she got pregnant 17 times.
+Of those 17 times, three of the pregnancies were lost due to miscarriages, and 10 of the children died in their youth.

-Leonarda Cianciulli’s Early Life Was Marred By Tragedy
+Leonarda Cianciulli’s Early Life

-“In your right hand I see prison,” the fortune teller told her.
+“In your right hand I see prison,” the fortune-teller told her.
 “In your left, a criminal asylum.”

 Superstition Or Mental Illness?